With Plyometric Golf Fitness Training, You Can Develop the Power Needed to Drive Your Ball Farther!

 Plyometric training started in the Eastern European countries back in the 1970s.
 Remember when these countries dominated the track and field events in the Olympics?
-The U.S. quickly plyometric training for their athletes.
-At first it was used primarily for track & Field athletes, but over time this training has been adopted for almost all sports.
+The U.S. quickly followed suit by adding plyometric training for their athletes.
+At first it was used primarily for track & field athletes, but over time this training has been adopted for almost all sports.

 Simply put, Plyometric training is about programming your body to convert strength into speed in the shortest amount of time possible.
 When you hear TV announcers talking about power in golf, they are really talking about speed.
 It is generating club head speed that drives the ball further, not necessarily the strength of the person swinging the club.
 I’m sure you’ve been to the driving range and seen the skinny kid out driving the muscular guy many times.
 It is because the skinny kid is generating more speed, not because he is stronger than the muscular guy.